jfcode101/To-Do-List/README.md

 - user types in the task to the input box
 - user can add the task by pressing **Enter** _key_ or by clicking the **Add Task** _button_
 - user is able to mark the task as completed by clicking on the **far left** _circle shaped icon_
-- user can then mark the item as uncomplete by clicking on it, but it's `backgroung-color: #eee`
 - user is able to delete the task by clicking on the **far right** _circle shaped icon with **x**_  inside

 ### Contents